marianamorabris/Portfolio/content/pages/projects/project-two.md

   altText: Project image
 bottomSections:
   - type: MediaGallerySection
-    title: Gallery
+    title: My work at the demo
-    subtitle: This is the subtitle
+    subtitle: This was some of the things I made for the videogame demo
     images:
       - type: ImageBlock
-        url: /images/gallery-1.jpg
+        url: /images/001.png
         altText: Image one
         caption: Image one caption
         elementId: ''
       - type: ImageBlock
-        url: /images/gallery-2.jpg
+        url: /images/002.png
         altText: Image two
         caption: Image two caption
         elementId: ''